NBP77/Weather-Dashboard/READMEMY.md

 -The main goal for this project was to create a website dashboard for users to input a city name and get the current and future reports.

--The weather was
+-The weather data was brought in by a 3rd party API called "Open Weather"

--Moving down to the timeblocks you can see that there are organized by hours in the day.
+-Was able to get a history tabe about the cities

--The user is able to click into a timeblock and write down notes.
+-The user is able to get the Temp and humidity.

--Currenlty working on the changing of the colors for each timeblock.
+-Need to work on adding other aspects that are in the acceptance criteria.

 ## Installation